-I'm passionate about enhancing learning opportunities in my research for disadvantaged communities in the early childhood and primary education sector
+I'm passionate about enhancing learning opportunities in my research for disadvantaged and marginalized communities in the early childhood sector

-Early Childhood Australia (ECA), Australian Association for Research in Education (AARE), Refugee Council of Australia, Awards Alumni Network, Management committee member of Multicultural Families Organisation on the Gold Coast.
+Early Childhood Australia (ECA), Australian Association for Research in Education (AARE), Teaching and Education Research Association (TERA), Refugee Council of Australia, Australia Awards Alumni Network, Multicultural Families Organisation, Gold Coast.

-Excellent Teacher Award Griffith University 2015, Endeavour Awards Research Fellowship Monash University 2011, Erasmus Staff Teaching Mobility Queen Maud University Norway 2010, Lifelong Learning Programme Roma Tre University Italy 2009, Ruth Crawford Mitchell Scholarship University of Pittsburgh USA 2008, National Scholarship (MINERVA) Programme of the Slovak Republic 2006
+2018 Teaching Commendation, Excellence in Teaching Griffith University, 2015 Teaching Commendation, Excellence in Teaching Griffith University, Endeavour Awards Research Fellowship Monash University 2011, Erasmus Staff Teaching Mobility Queen Maud University Norway 2010, Lifelong Learning Programme Roma Tre University Italy 2009, Ruth Crawford Mitchell Scholarship University of Pittsburgh USA 2008, National Scholarship (MINERVA) Programme of the Slovak Republic Manchester Metropolitan University 2006

-Monika has also worked as a volunteer tutor for the St Vincent de Paul Soceity in Brisbane supporting families of refugee backgrounds and an adminstrator for the Multicultural Families Organisation on the Gold Coast.
+Monika has worked as a volunteer tutor for the St Vincent de Paul Society in Brisbane supporting families of migrant and refugee backgrounds and an administrator for the Multicultural Families Organisation on the Gold Coast.